cloudblog004/fantasticfoodies/content/en/posts/3079-how-to-prepare-super-quick-homemade-mexican-lasagna.md

 - "1 Pasta Lasasgna      Box"
 - "8 oz Mozzerella Cheese Shredded"
 recipeinstructions:
-- "In the blender or food processor, combine de-seeded roasted green chiles, queso fresco, ricotta cheese, media crema, habanero peppers (de-seeded and chopped) and chicken bouillon until creamy. &amp;nbsp;Add salt, pepper and garlic salt to taste."
+- "In the blender or food processor, combine de-seeded roasted green chiles, queso fresco, ricotta cheese, media crema, habanero peppers (de-seeded and chopped) and chicken bouillon until creamy. &nbsp;Add salt, pepper and garlic salt to taste."
 - "Blend in 2 eggs until combined.
 Do not over beat.
 Set mixture aside."
 - "In buttered pan, cook husked corn and chopped squash on medium heat for about 12 minutes.
 Add pressed garlic when squash is soft.
 Turn off and set aside to cool."
 - "Pre-boil pasta until al-dente.
 Drain pasta and cool with water for handling.
 Quickly arrange lasagna noodles on a flat plate.
 The half cooked pasta will harden if you don&#39;t move fast!"
-- "Combine creamy green chili mixture with cooked squash and corn. &amp;nbsp;Alternate layers of pasta and creamy chile-cheese filling in 2 small, non-stick spray coated lasagna pans."
+- "Combine creamy green chili mixture with cooked squash and corn. &nbsp;Alternate layers of pasta and creamy chile-cheese filling in 2 small, non-stick spray coated lasagna pans."
-- "Cook for 30 min at 35&#34; degrees and an additional 10 min at 250 degrees.
+- "Cook for 30 min at 35* degrees and an additional 10 min at 250 degrees.
 I used 2 pans, a 13x9 inch pan and an 8x8 inch pan."
 - "Top with mozzarella and serve with a side of media crema."
 - "Ready to serve and ENJOY!"
 categories: